harrytucker/lego-scoreboard/README.md

 Python3.3+ should provide access to the `venv` module for creating a virtual environment.
 However, some Linux distibutions tweaked the Python installation so you may need to install an additional package.
 Check your distibution for more details.
 For windows installations, it may be easier to avoid using a virtual envronment and installing the required Python dependencies globally.

+## Browsers
+The application has been tested on the latest version of the following browsers (as of Feb 2018):

+- Internet Explorer 11
+- Edge
+- Chrome
+- Firefox

+Older browsers may have issues in the layout and styling of the application.
+If this does occur, please ensure your browser is up to date.
+Alternatively, try another tested browser.

 ## Setup
 ### Linux
 A script has been provided to set up the required environment for Linux distributions: